terraware/terraware-server/README.md

 ## Using the front end

-To use the web front end, you'll need to run OAuth2 Proxy and you'll need access to a Keycloak instance, either an existing one or a local one.
+To use the web front end, you'll need access to a Keycloak instance, either an existing one or a local one.
 See [KEYCLOAK.md](KEYCLOAK.md) for setup instructions.

 Clone the [seed bank app front end code base](https://github.com/terraware/seedbank-app).

 Follow the front end repo's initial setup instructions to install dependencies and so forth.

 Run `yarn start` from the directory where you cloned the front end code.
 It will start a local server that listens on HTTP port 3000.
-You won't use that directly, but OAuth2 Proxy will forward requests to it.

-Connect to http://localhost:4000/ to log in.
+Connect to http://localhost:3000/ to log in.

 ## Editing the code